4. Wipe All the Disks

 Introduction

-In this section of the ThreeFold Farmers book, we explain how to wipe all the disks of your 3Node.
+In this section, we explain how to wipe all the disks of your 3Node.

 Main Steps